-5.7 CDF-Matching Debias
+5.6.2 CDF-Matching Debias

-A last adjustment is made to the MV wind speed to produce the final 'wind_speed' data product reported in the L2 data files.
-The MV winds are debiased so their probability distribution, assembled using a global set of measurements over several seasons, matches that of near-coincident wind speeds produced by the ECMWF reanalysis numerical weather prediction model.
-The debiasing algorithm consists of a re-mapping of the original MV wind speeds to their debiased value.
-Below 12-15 m/s, the re-mapping forces agreement between CYGNSS MV and ECMWF reanalysis wind speed probability distributions.
-At higher winds, where sample populations are low and there is less confidence in the representativeness of the empirical probability distributions, the re-mapping tapers from full adjustment to the ECMWF distribution (at low winds) to no adjustment of the MV winds (at highest retrieved winds).
-The exact transition wind speed from full to tapered adjustment is determined by the sample size of the wind speed population.
-Re-mapping parameters are derived independently for each RCG bin used by the MV estimator.
-The re-mapping parameter LUT is shown in Appendix B.
+An adjustment is made to both the DDMA and LES winds as well as to the MV wind speed to produce the final 'wind\speed' data product reported in the L2 data files.
+They are debiased so their probability distribution, assembled using a global set of measurements over a full year, matches that of near-coincident wind speeds produced by MERRA-2.
+The debiasing algorithm consists of a re-mapping of the original wind speeds to their debiased value.
+At very high winds, where sample populations are low and there is less confidence in the representativeness of the empirical probability distributions, the re-mapping tapers from full adjustment to the MERRA-2 distribution (at low winds) to no adjustment of the MV winds (at highest retrieved winds).
+The exact transition wind speed from full to tapered adjustment is determined by the sample size of the wind speed population and is typically near 20-25 m/s.
+Re-mapping parameters are derived independently for each antenna (starboard and port) of each FM and as a function of incidence angle, azimuth angle, and commanded roll state.
+Example CDF matching wind speed maps are shown in Appendix B.